Insight • Search & content

 Book a 15-minute call See services

-Creative agencies are in the business of visual communication, yet most agency content strategies are built almost entirely around text.
-Blog posts, white papers, case studies—all words on screens.
-The formats that creative teams excel at producing (video, animation, interactive experiences, visual storytelling) are treated as expensive extras rather than core content.
+Creative agencies make their living through visual communication, yet most content strategies still lean almost entirely on text.
+Blog posts, white papers, case studies - words on screens.
+The formats creative teams are best at producing, such as video, animation, interactive experiences and visual storytelling, get treated as expensive extras rather than part of the core plan.

-In 2026, this is increasingly costly.
-Audiences expect multi-format content.
+In 2026, that starts to look expensive in a different way.
+Audiences expect content in more than one format.
 Search engines reward it.
-Social platforms demand it.
-And the tools to produce multimedia content have become accessible enough that the barrier is no longer budget—it is strategy.
+Social platforms push it.
+And the tools for producing multimedia content are now accessible enough that the real barrier is strategy, not budget.

 Why multimedia content matters now

-Different people prefer different content formats.
-Some learn by reading.
-Others prefer video.
-Some want interactive tools they can use.
-Some want audio they can listen to while working.
-A text-only strategy serves one preference and ignores the rest.
+Some readers learn best by reading.
+Others will always pick video first.
+Some want interactive tools they can use straight away.
+Others prefer audio they can listen to while working.
+A text-only strategy serves one preference and misses the rest.

 Google explicitly values pages that include multiple content types.
-A page with text, images, video, and structured data typically outranks a page with text alone, all else being equal.
-Video content appears in its own search tab, image carousels, and featured snippets.
+All else being equal, a page with text, images, video and structured data will usually have an edge over a page with text alone.
+Video can also appear in its own search tab, image carousels and featured snippets.

-AI search systems extract information from multiple content types.
-A video with a transcript provides both visual and textual signals.
-An interactive tool demonstrates expertise that text alone cannot convey.
-Multi-format content gives AI more to work with when building answers.
+AI search systems pull information from different content types.
+A video with a transcript gives them both visual and textual signals.
+An interactive tool shows expertise in a way plain copy often cannot.
+Multi-format content simply gives those systems more to work with when building answers.

-A single article can be repurposed across all these formats, but only if you design for repurposing from the start.
+A single article can be repurposed across all of them, but only if repurposing is part of the plan from the start.

 The multimedia content framework